Updated September 05, 2014 07:29 PM PST

 Who is Jarlstrom?

-My name is Mats Järlström, I’m a Swedish educated electronics engineer with expertise in motional feedback of powered loudspeakers and test and measurement instrumentation.
+My name is Mats Järlström, I’m a Swedish educated electronics designer with expertise in motional feedback of powered loudspeakers and test and measurement instrumentation.
 I did my military service in the Swedish Air Force as an airplane-camera mechanic (certified to work on the SAAB 37 Viggen platform).
 While at grad school I worked as a substitute math teacher at a local community college.
-Before moving to the US I also worked as an R&D electronics engineer at Luxor Electronics which was a sub contractor to both Volvo and SAAB.
+Before moving to the US I also worked as at the electronics R&D department at Luxor Electronics which was a sub contractor to both Volvo and SAAB.
 As a consultant I worked for Audio Pro in Sweden.
 Here in the US I have worked as a consultant for many audio companies such as JBL Professional, American Technology Corporation, Atlantic Technology, Mackie Designs, Aura Systems, CrystaLake Multimedia, Fishman to name a few.
 I have worked as an expert witness in US Federal Court (US patent lawsuit - Robert W. Carver v.
 Audio Products International), designed optical timing devices (LED based stroboscope) and I currently work with calibration of high end test instrumentation systems for the US Navy.
 I’m a resident of Beaverton since 1995.

 Why the Lawsuit?